 Why Ignoring These Signs is Risky

-Ignoring the signs of a bad O2 sensor can have significant repercussions for both your vehicle and your wallet.
-While it might be tempting to overlook minor symptoms, addressing O2 sensor issues promptly is crucial to prevent more extensive damage and costly repairs down the road.
+Ignoring the signs of a bad O2 sensor can have significant repercussions for your vehicle and wallet.
+While it might be tempting to overlook minor symptoms, addressing O2 sensor issues promptly is important.

 Potential Engine Damage: